guidogg13/Eisi/README.md

-This project have a licenze: Apache 2.0
+This project have a licenze: MIT